 Wediko staff are trained collectively in helping students to build emotion regulation and de-escalation skills.

-As part of this education, all staff members are certified in the Wediko Intervention, which was developed over many decades at Camp Wediko to meet the specific needs of our camper population.
+As part of this education, all staff members are certified in the Wediko Intervention Model, which was developed over many decades at Camp Wediko to meet the specific needs of our camper population.

 Family Systems Approach